flatcar-archive/flatcar-docs/os/update-strategies.md

 ## Updating behind a proxy

-Public Internet access is required to contact CoreUpdate and download new versions of Container Linux.
+Public Internet access is required to contact CoreUpdate and download new versions of Flatcar Linux.
 If direct access is not available the `update-engine` service may be configured to use a HTTP or SOCKS proxy using curl-compatible environment variables, such as `HTTPS_PROXY` or `ALL_PROXY`.
 See [curl's documentation](http://curl.haxx.se/docs/manpage.html#ALLPROXY) for details.

 ```yaml container-linux-config